Spend a little time shopping for a road bike, and you’ll quickly find that there are many brands in the market today.

-Like many of the bike companies on this list, BMC, an acronym for Bicycle Manufacturing Company, started out making bike parts for another company.
+Like many bike companies on this list, BMC, an acronym for Bicycle Manufacturing Company, started out making bike parts for another company.

 Swiss company BMC was once a distributor of Raleigh bikes in the 1980s.
 When Raleigh ended its contract with BMC in 2001, the company struck out on its own, manufacturing bikes specifically for the performance market.

 It focuses heavily on the development of its Impec road bike.
 The company even has what it calls it Impec Advanced R&D lab.
-The company’s top-end road bike is the Team Machine, which could be seen being ridden by the likes of Mark Cavendish and the rest of Team Dimension Data in 2019.
+The company’s top-end road bike is the Team Machine, which could be seen as ridden by Mark Cavendish and the rest of Team Dimension Data in 2019.